ocaml/RFCs/Committee.md

 ## Conflicts of interest

 The committee hopes to reflect the various interests of the OCaml community from academia to the various industrial users.
-Conflicts of interests might introduce (often unconscious) biases that might cloud the technical discussion or reduce the diversity of point of views.
+Conflicts of interest might introduce biases that cloud technical judgement.

 Thus we expect committee member to disclose such conflicts.
 Currently, the committee classifies at least the following situations as being unconditional